dimits-ts/LLMs_prompting_annotation/README.md

 1. [ChatGPT prompting fail cases](chatgpt/chatgpt-python-prompt.ipynb) where we explore two cases of ChatGPT code generation failing.

-2. [LLM prompting for annotation](annotation/annotation.ipynb) where we leverage LLMs to help us in a difficult annotation task, which we then handle by using pandas
+2. [LLM prompting for annotation](annotation/annotation.ipynb) where we leverage LLMs to help us in a difficult annotation task, which we then handle by using pandas.

+3. [Annotation analysis](ann_stats/ann_stats.ipynb) where we analyze the clustering between different annotators.